 In the primary/secondary HA configuration, each WebMux will have its own server LAN IP address.
 If you were to use the server LAN IP as the server's default gateway and WebMux went out of service, that IP address would no longer be valid because the other WebMux would have a different IP address.
 Therefore, the server LAN gateway IP is used instead.
 The server LAN gateway IP is only up on the active WebMux.
-The the primary WebMux automatically propagates this information to the secondary WebMux goes down, the secondary unit will become active and bring up the server LAN gateway IP address on its server LAN interface.
+The the primary WebMux automatically propagates this information to the secondary WebMux, but it will not be active on the interface when the unit is in standby.
+When the active WebMux goes down, the secondary unit will become active and bring up the server LAN gateway IP address on its server LAN interface.
 That way the servers behind the WebMux will always have a valid default gateway no matter which WebMux is active.

-Common Configuration - For NAT, Transparent, Single Network, and Direct Server Return Mode external gateway ∎192.168.
-11. Ź
+Common Configuration - For NAT, Transparent, Single Network, and Direct Server Return Mode external gateway ■192.168.
+11. 2